Lohit9/MasterYourAlgorithms/README.md

 13. **Count/Sequence ADT**: Implementation for storing the count (number of occurrences of an integer within a sequence and other operations related to it.

+14. **Queue ADT**: Implementation of Queue and various operations list add-front, remove-back, etc. Augmentation strategies used.

 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k

 The above question was asked in Zenefits interview.